hehnu/RPA-03/RPA-03.md

 ![](https://intellipaat.com/mediaFiles/2019/04/Life-Cycle-of-RPA.png)

 The RPA lifecyle is the structure of how automation is delivered and executed.
-It is the phases that a bot goes through from start to finish.
+It describes the phases that a bot goes through from start to finish.

-### It is a framework for process automation that several phases:
+### It is a framework for process automation that has several phases:

 1. RPA Candidate Identification
 * how RPA stakeholders identify business processes and tasks for automation.
 Can be used to discover candidates for task mining.